 Where do you want to teach in the future?

-In China, people think of foreign countries as being 1st tier (US, Europe), 2nd tier (Eastern Europe) and 3rd tier (African countries, Southeast Asia, India).
+In China, people think of foreign countries as being first-tier (i.e., the U.S. and Europe), second-tier (Eastern Europe), and third-tier (African countries, Southeast Asia, and India).
 I don’t have this standard.
 Each country is different, with its own strengths and places to explore.
 I’m open to any new country or culture.

 How did you develop this passion for traveling and experiencing other cultures?
 It is not common in China.